microsoft-search/pnp-modern-search/docs/search-extensibility-library/getting-started.md

 For instance: a `preview-image` HTML attribute becomes `previewImage` prop.

-4. In the main entry point class (ex: `MyCompanyLibraryLibrary.ts`), extends the `IExtensibilityLibrary` interface and register your custom components this way:

-        import { MyCustomComponentWebComponent } from "../CustomComponent";
-        import { IComponentDefinition } from "../../models/IComponentDefinition";
-        import { IExtensibilityLibrary } from "../../models/IExtensibilityLibrary";

-        export class MyCompanyLibraryLibrary implements IExtensibilityLibrary {

-            public getCustomWebComponents(): IComponentDefinition<any>[] {
-                return [
-                {
-                    componentName: 'my-custom-component',
-                    componentClass: MyCustomComponentWebComponent
-                }
-                ];
-            }
-        }

-    > **Custom web component tag names must be lowercase with at least one dash separator `-` (ex: `my-custom-component`.**

-5. In a custom Handlebars layout, reference your component like this, leveraging the Handlebars context values:
+4. In a custom Handlebars layout, reference your component like this, leveraging the Handlebars context values:

         <my-custom-component my-string-param="{{MyStringProperty}}" my-object-param="{{JSONstringify MyObjectProperty 2}}"></my-custom-component>

 6. Bundle `gulp bundle --ship` and package your library `gulp package-solution --ship` and upload it either in the global or a site app catalog.

 ## Create a custom query suggestion provider
 A query suggestion provider allows you to fetch and display custom content or person suggestions.
 There is a default provider built-in which retrieves suggestions from SharePoint, however you may add additional providers using the approach outlined.
 In additional to dynamic suggestions as the user is typing, your provider may also surface "zero query" suggestions.
 These are displayed  when the search box has focus without any search text or if the search text is less than 2 characters.